Chemaclass/chemaclass.com/content/blog/2020-06-28-art-refactoring.md

 Wouldn’t you want to have a better system as time goes by?

-#### Software isn’t like wine: it doesn’t get better as time passes by.
+Software isn’t like wine: it doesn't get better as time passes by.
 Therefore, if you want to have a better system you must work for it.